josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 ---

-## 🧠 3.
-Tacit knowledge matters
+## 3. 🧠 Tacit Knowledge Matters

 Some military knowledge can be written down.

 Some can be demonstrated.

+Some can be simulated.

-Some can only really be developed through repeated experience.
+Some develops through repeated experience.

 A manual can tell you:

-> what should happen.
+> **what should happen.**

 Training reveals:

-> **what actually happens when several hundred humans, vehicles, radios, weather systems, terrain features and imperfect plans encounter each other at once.**
+> **what actually happens when several hundred humans, vehicles, radios, drones, weather systems, terrain features and imperfect plans encounter one another at once.**

 That difference is not decorative.